Yuzuk1Shimotsuki/Emergency-Shutdown-NT/README.md

 I then came up with an idea: Why not just rewrite it completely in Python?
 Why I'm just overcompilcating things?

-So, I decided to rewrite the entire script from C++ into Python.
+In the end, I decided to rewrite the entire script from C++ into Python.
 And that's pretty much it.

 ## Features